Simulating gamma-ray production from cosmic rays interacting with the solar atmosphere in the presence of coronal magnetic fields: Acknowledgments

 \section{Acknowledgments}

 We thank John Beacom, Annika Peter, Tim Linden, Mehr Un Nisa, Bei Zhou, and Guanying Zhu for helpful comments.
 We also acknowledge the essential support of Guofu Cao, Yiqing Guo, Shuangquan Liu, and Cong Li, in the developing of the \gsolar\ code.
-This work is supported in China by National Key R\&D Program (No.2018YFA0404201) and NSFC (No.U1931112).
-KCYN is supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 844664.
+This work is supported in China by NSFC (No.12261160362, No.12022502).
+KCYN is supported by grants provided by NSFC~(No.12322517, No.N\underline{~}CUHK456/22) and RGC (No.24302721, No.14305822, and No.14308023).